enemonsieur/offis_repo/PROJECTS/fMRI data analysis/Talk 7 - Statistical Analysis with SPM.md

 	![[Pasted image 20220705084850.png]]
 	during the 84 blocks of time, we alternate OFF and ON auditory signal In the second column its for the dummies
-	In the rest of them, it's the values of the different predictors We perform analysis for each voxels, not of all.
+	In the rest of them, it's the values of the different predictors Betas We perform analysis for each voxels, not of all.
 So that for every voxel, we have the entire BOLD response measure in Y, of lenght (N).
 This length correspond to the number of sllices that we had.  which obviously can't be too small.
 (May be a slide every 0.5s)

 What does X, Y and B represents?